brybrant/gw2bot-site/README.md

 This website is built using [Nuxt.js](https://v2.nuxt.com/) and takes advantage of an embedded [Express.js](https://expressjs.com/) API.

-It showcases some features of the bot, lists the available commands and hosts a couple of FAQ's.
+It showcases some features of the bot, lists the available commands, and hosts a couple of FAQs.

 It also has Discord authentication for viewing encounter logs that are uploaded via the bot.